BunnyBlit/Blather/content/bouncing-balls.md

 ### Let's start with something more simple than Pong

 The proverbial first example with Hybrid Dynamic Systems is a bouncing ball.
-To start, I need the ball's state, which changes over time.
-To keep this very simple, I won't even model horizontal position (left / right): let's only care about vertical position (up / down).
+I need the ball's state, which changes over time.
+I won't even model horizontal position (left / right): let's only care about vertical position (up / down).
 And, since I want to change vertical position over time, vertical velocity[^1].

 [^1]: using `y` as my vertical axis, rather than `z`.
-This is [A Thing](https://forums.autodesk.com/t5/fusion-360-manufacture/why-is-y-up-instead-of-z-by-default/td-p/7226258), and something I didn't think to hard about-- I can always refactor this to `z` later.
+This is [a Thing](https://forums.autodesk.com/t5/fusion-360-manufacture/why-is-y-up-instead-of-z-by-default/td-p/7226258), and something I didn't think to hard about.
+I can always refactor this to `z` later.
 If you're much happier with `y` as your depth axis, go for it.

 ```python